Dnt-knw/iPhone-clone/README.md

     ◼️ 58 Pages
     ◼️ Not all widgets have functionality, some of them are static

+### How to start
+    ◼️ Tap the "Home" button in order to turn on the screen ◼️ Tap it again in order to open the input in the locked screen ◼️ You will get a passcode in the alert, put it into the input ◼️ Click the "Done" button
+    ◼️ Enjoy

 ### What widgets you can interact with and what you can do
     ◼️ Check today's date and month in the "Calendar" ◼️ Viewing photos in the "Photos"